Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 And he said that in 1868.

-Kevin says leftists, the migrants pay taxes.
+Kevin says, leftists, the migrants pay taxes.

 Yep, Abdul came over on a dinghy, got ILR and has a job at a garage working for minimum wage.

-Even a backward place like Thailand has rules in place that say you can live there on a work visa, but if you want to bring your family over, you have to pay for everything they need or they don't come in.
+Even a backwards place like Thailand has rules in place that say you can live there on a work visa, but if you want to bring your family over, you have to pay for everything they need or they don't come in.

 Now, why can't we do that?

-Also, if you enter on a work student medical visa and stop working, studying, or finish your treatment, you get out.
+Also, if you enter on a work student medical visa and stop working, studying or finish your treatment, you get out.

 Yeah, I mean, this is the problem with all of everything that's happening, is that it is the choice of the British state.